Home > Online Learning > Courses / Degrees/ Certificates > Course Types

 ELI (Extended Learning Institute) Online Learning Courses

 At NVCC, online learning courses are defined as those courses in which traditional classroom meetings and/or labs compose less than 30% of the course time.
 Most distance learning courses are offered by the Extended Learning Institute (ELI), but some distance learning courses are also offered through individual NVCC campuses.

 Online courses at NVCC are primarily web-based and require access to the Internet.
 Online courses are designed to offer access to higher education from the convenience of your home or office anytime.
 Courses are designed to create a community of learner, support communication between student and faculty, and guide students to valuable and appropriate resources.

-Some courses combine web-based instruction with online class sessions using eNOVA, NVCC’s virtual classroom meeting space.
-Students “attend” class at regularly scheduled days and times, but at a distance, using their home or office computers and microphone headsets.
+Some courses combine web-based instruction with online class sessions using Blackboard Collaborate, a virtual classroom meeting space.
+Students “attend” class at regularly scheduled days and times, but at a distance, using their computers, tablets, or mobile devices.
 Students must have reliable access to the Internet and be competent with computers, email, and other technology.
 Check individual course descriptions for specific requirements or contact the individual instructor with questions.

 NVCC online courses can be accessed anywhere and anytime via the Internet and a Web browser (e.g. Firefox, Internet Explorer, Chrome).
 Things to consider when choosing an online course include the following:

 Find out which NVCC courses are offered in an online format.

 Traditional courses are in-person courses offered either on-site at an NVCC campus or at other designated locations (e.g. military base, hospital).
 A college instructor meets on a regular schedule with a group of students.
 All attendance is at a specified location and a specified time.
 Occasionally an assignment may require technology or internet access.
 Testing is done primarily during class time.
 Traditional courses are offered at each of the NVCC campuses.